Fredegund: Religion

 During Fredegund's regency, she maintained the support of the clergy.
 According to Gregory Halfond, it was found that a core group of a dozen bishoprics in Northern Gaul remained loyal to Fredegund and Chlothar.
 Halfond also notes that Fredegund was shown to have granted financial patronage to the Bishop of Le Mans, “...In his testament of 616, Bishop Bertram of Le Mans acknowledges that he originally received the villa of Bonnelles in Étampes as a gift from Fredegund and her young son Chlothar II, for whom she served as regent, sometime between 596 and 597.”
 Fredegund's donation to Bishop Bertram was not the only isolated case of generosity as the Neustrian monarchy also maintained friendly relations and patronized St. Radegund’s monastery of the Holy Cross in Poitiers.

 Major attempts

 Fredegund is said to have ordered the assassination of Sigebert I of Austrasia in 575 and also to have made attempts on the lives of Sigebert's son Childebert II, her brother-in-law Guntram, king of Burgundy, and Brunhild.
-After the mysterious assassination of Chilperic in 584 AD, Fredegund seized the Kings riches and took refuge in the Notre Dame de Paris cathedral.
+After the mysterious assassination of Chilperic in 584 AD, Fredegund seized the Kings riches and took refuge in the Cathedral of Saint Étienne, the predecessor of Notre Dame de Paris cathedral.
 Both she and her surviving son, Clothar II, were protected by Guntram until he died in 592.
 Newly widowed, Fredegund attempted to seduce the Neustrian official Eberulf but was ultimately rejected.
 Gregory of Tours later suspects her of orchestrating Eberulf's subsequent assassination.
 In 593, she led troops to an upset rout of Brunhilda's troops at the Battle of Droizy.